quickcougar/docs/exositeready/gwe/getting_started.md

 take action on in order to activate your account and log in.

 ## Create and Configure a Product
+Once your account is set up, add a Product and name it (e.g. "gateway-engine", "my-product", etc).

 Once your account is set up, add a new product and name it (e.g., "Gateway Engine," "My Product," etc).